 Apply frequently until redness is almost gone and then follow up with a good vitamin E cream to restore and repair collagen, moisture and skin elasticity.

 Another amazing thing we can do for our skin is to use organic cold pressed coconut oil to repair and keep skin supple.
 There is even a sun protection factor in coconut oil so use it as an all over body moisturiser.
 There are so many benefits of taking coconut oil internally as well but that's a whole other blog!

 Ok enough about skin, I promise!
 What's next....

-~Keeping hydrated will also guard against fatigue and heat exhaustion.
-Make sure you are drinking 2 litres of filtered water a day (more if exercise is involved).
+Keeping hydrated will also guard against fatigue and heat exhaustion.
+Make sure you are drinking two litres of filtered water a day (more if exercise is involved).
 Cut down caffeine intake as it acts as a diuretic and limit alcoholic drinks which further dehydrate the body.

-~Drinking iced herbal teas such as spearmint and peppermint which are also very cooling for the body internally and you can add fresh slices of lemon, cucumber, sprigs of fresh mint and add frozen grapes or ice cubes!
+Drink iced herbal teas such as spearmint and peppermint as they are very cooling for the body internally and you can add fresh slices of lemon, cucumber, sprigs of fresh mint and add frozen grapes or ice cubes!

 Eat more cooling and hydrating foods such as fruits and salads, especially cucumber, lettuce, celery, melons and yoghurt.
 Make a smoothie when it's too hot to eat.
 I base a lot of my smoothies on coconut water as well.

 Exercise in the cooler parts of the day when the sun is not as fierce, early morning and late afternoon are best if you are exercising outdoors.
 Keep in the shade when possible.
 Get into swimming laps at your local pool or take up Aqua Aerobics!
 Water based exercise is perfect to motivate you on hotter days.

 Don't organise events and gatherings outside in the middle of the day!
 Catch up for morning teas and early dinners if you are meeting people for picnics and BBQS in the great outdoors.